 6 Coping Strategies to Help You Process an ALS Diagnosis

-Everyone will require time to absorb information about the disease and to come to terms with the reality of ALS.
-You may take longer than others, so allow time to process the diagnosis.
+Everyone will require time to absorb the information given to them about the disease and to come to terms with the reality of ALS.
+Some people may take longer than others, so allow people time to process the diagnosis.
 It’s OK to feel angry, sad, depressed and to grieve and mourn.